kasimayata/WhosDown/README.md

 ## What it is

 WhosDown is an open-source Windows 10 client for WhatsApp.
-More specifically, it's a wrapper for WhatsApp web.
+More specifically, it's a wrapper for WhatsApp Web.

 ## Why would I want to use this?